-The General Fund Balance as at 31st March 2024 remains just above £10m (£10.008m).
-The Earmarked is £87.9m as at 31st March 2024 (£80.6m as at 31 March 2023).
+The General Fund Balance as at 31st March 2025 remains just above £10m (£10.008m).
+The Earmarked and Non-Earmarked Reserves are £71.1m as at 31st March 2025, which compares with £69.6m at the 1st April 2024.
 As pressures on the Council's finances continue, it is anticipated that these reserves will need to be monitored closely to ensure that they are adequate and proportionate to the risks faced by Harrow.

 All councils, not just Harrow, continue to find themselves in a very uncertain and volatile situation as a result of external events beyond the Council's control, adversely impacting on funding and demand for Harrow services.
-Apart from the legacy impact of Covid-19, the impact of Brexit also still remains uncertain as does the impact of Russia's invasion on Ukraine and the cost of living crisis.
-During 2022/23, the UK's rate of inflation hit its highest in 40 years.
-Although this gradually reduced in 2023/24, there was a continuous financial burden on residents.
-This continues to create a challenging environment for the role that local government plays in the local community and the positive impact that the Council can have on people's quality of life.
+Apart from the legacy impact of Covid-19, the impact of Russia's invasion on the Ukraine and the cost of living crisis, the Local Government Funding Reform in 2025/26 creates enormous uncertainties over future funding allocations.
+This creates a very challenging environment for the role that local government plays in the local community and the positive impact that the Council can have on people's quality of life.

-The 3-year Medium Term Financial Strategy (20224-25 to 2026-27) was set based on the most accurate information available at the time.
-Based on this information, the MTFS shows a significant budget gap which the council is in the process of addressing to ensure financial sustainability.
+The 3-year Medium Term Financial Strategy (2025-26 to 2027-28) was set based on the most accurate information available at the time.
+Based on this information, the MTFS shows a significant budget gap which the council is in the process of addressing to ensure financial sustainability

-4.1 Explanation of the Financial Statements
+1.3 Explanation of the Financial Statements